-Protecting your privacy and your identity is important to us, F&P GmbH, Karl-Liebknecht-Straße 12, 04107 Leipzig, Germany.
-In this document we set out how your data is processed in accordance with data protection legislation on the basis of the applicable regulations (GDPR).
+Protecting your privacy and your identity is extremely important to us at F&P GmbH, Karl-Liebknecht-Strasse 12, 04107 Leipzig, Germany.
+In this document, we explain how your data is processed in accordance with data protection legislation on the basis of the applicable regulations (GDPR).
 This Data Protection Policy relates to the online services we offer, referred to generally in this Policy as “online offerings” and specifically as the “platform” on websites and the “app” on mobile applications.
-This term describes both the functionalities of a website and mobile applications, commonly referred to as “apps”.

-1. Name and contact details of the controller and the Data Protection Officer
+1. Name and contact details of the Controller and Data Protection Officer

-This Data Protection Policy applies to data processing by:
+This Data Protection Policy covers data processing by:

 04107 Leipzig, Germany